 Domain Model

-As illustrated in , metadata are defined in terms of 12 core classes.
+As illustrated in Figure 2, metadata are defined in terms of 12 core classes, represented in the orange boxes.
+These core classes are explained in the different subsections within this chapter.

 Figure 2 – Overview of Core Metadata Classes and Generation

-ArchitectureFigure 3 shows the UML 2.0 class model for the GNSS metadata structure.
+Architecture

-shown
+Figure 3 and Figure 4 show the relation of the different core classes.
+This relation is shown between the different core classes (Figure 3), and between the core classes and the main class (Figure 4), namely metadata.

-Figure 3 GNSS Metadata Class Model (UML 2.0)
+Figure 3 – GNSS metadata class model (UML 2.0)

-Figure 4 Core metadata classes specialize the base Metadata Element, which has a unique identifier (ID), links to related artifacts (URI) and comments
+Figure 4 – Core metadata classes specialize the base metadata element, which has a unique identifier (id), links to related artifacts (URI) and comments

 All metadata objects contain the following attributes:

-Artifact: One or more generic attributes
+artifact: One or more generic attributes

-Comment: one or more comment strings
+comment: one or more comment strings

-ID: an identification string that is used to reference a child object by the parent
+id: an identification string that is used to reference a child object by the parent

-Table 1 describes the attributes of the Metadata Element class.
-Core metadata classes specialize the base Metadata Element.
-It encapsulates a unique identifier (ID), links to related artifacts (URI) and comment strings.
+Table 1describes the attributes of the metadata element class.
+Core metadata classes specialize the base metadata element.
+It encapsulates a unique identifier (id), links to related artifacts (URI) and comment strings.

-Table 1 – Metadata Element Class Attributes
+Table 1 – Metadata element class attributes